androidteacher/DisposeClaw-Local-LLM-OpenClaw-Tutorial/README.md

 [**📖 Lesson Plan Here**](#)

-**Learning Why and How this Impacts Your costs when using 3rd party APIs.**
+**Learning Why and How OpenClaw Impacts Your costs when using 3rd party APIs.**

 ## Overview
 - **Easy `setup.sh` and `delete.sh` to start and delete the project**